 Some good times were had and there were events that never fail to bring a smile to my face, even now.

-I have many memories of traveling up and down the country in a transit van, towing a trailer full of Loadstar 30/30 dryers and Wascator W74 washing machines.
+I have many memories of travelling up and down the country in a transit van, towing a trailer full of Loadstar 30/30 dryers and Wascator W74 washing machines.

 1994 – 16 million Internet users in the world.